 How Do Applicant Tracking Systems Work?

-At this point, you’re probably wondering how an applicant tracking system works and how it’s able to accomplish all of these remarkable feats.
-To answer this question simply, an ATS streamlines the hiring process by helping recruiters create job postings, publishing them to company websites and job boards, screening applicants, tracking their status, storing their information, and simplifying the final steps of the hiring process when an offer is extended.
+At this point, you’re probably wondering how an applicant tracking system works and how it can accomplish all of these remarkable feats.
+To answer this question, an ATS streamlines the hiring process by helping recruiters create job postings, publishing them to company websites and job boards, screening applicants, tracking their status, storing their information, and simplifying the final steps of the hiring process when an offer is extended.

-ATS software automatically scans and processes each job application sent to a company, and then disqualifies applications that don’t meet the requirements the company set.
-Such requirements usually include things like job-related technical skills, certifications, and work experience.
+ATS software automatically scans and processes each job application sent to a company and then disqualifies applications that don’t meet the company’s requirements.
+Such requirements usually include job-related technical skills, certifications, and work experience.

-ATSs are multifaceted and have many features, many of which may vary based on which brand of software you’ve invested in.
+ATSs are multifaceted and have many features, which may vary based on which brand of software you’ve invested in.
 Some brands are more reputable than others and have better and more advanced features.
-However, the top brands usually share a number of general streamlined hiring features in common, some of which include:
+However, the top brands usually share several general streamlined hiring features in common, some of which include:

 - Candidate sourcing